Some brief history.

 Driving for Beco.

 Beco Inc. has two official locations, the corporate office is located in New Salem, North Dakota, while the main dispatch hub is located in Commerce City, Colorado.
-Beco Inc. has unofficial hubs in Arizona, California, Utah, New Mexico, Oregon, Nebraska, Montana, Wyoming, Nevada, Kansas, and Nebraska.
+Beco Inc. has unofficial hubs in Arizona, California, Utah, New Mexico, Oregon, Montana, Wyoming, Nevada, Kansas, and Nebraska.

 On average the Colorado location has approximately 75 trips a day leaving their facility.
 During our busiest time of year, November to December, known as the Christmas rush, Denver can expect to have an additional 45 trips leaving their facility at any given time.
 Due to mail running 24 hours a day, Beco Inc. also runs 24 hours a day.
 During the Christmas rush, even the Denver shop is operating 24 hours a day!